Skip to content

 • QM accuracy, MM speed — Parameterize force fields that reproduce QM results without the QM runtime cost.

-• Hessian-informed starting points — The Seminario method extracts bond and angle force constants from the QM Hessian, giving the optimizer a physically motivated initial guess.
+• Hessian-informed starting points — QFUERZA extracts bond and angle force constants from the QM Hessian, giving the optimizer a physically motivated initial guess.

-• Open-source backends — First-class support for OpenMM and Psi4 alongside commercial packages (Tinker, Gaussian, Schrödinger).
+• Open-source backends — First-class support for OpenMM, JAX, JAX-MD, Tinker, and Psi4.

-• Robust optimization — Leverages scipy.optimize methods (L-BFGS-B, Nelder-Mead, trust-constr, Powell, least-squares) instead of custom gradient code.
+• Robust optimization — Leverages scipy.optimize methods (L-BFGS-B, Nelder-Mead, trust-constr, Powell, least-squares) and JAX-native optax adaptive optimizers (Adam, AdaGrad, SGD) for force field parameter fitting.

-• Clean model layerForceField, Q2MMMolecule, and ReferenceData objects decouple algorithms from file formats, making it straightforward to add new parsers or backends.
+• Clean model layerForceField, Q2MMMolecule, and ReferenceData objects decouple algorithms from file formats, making it straightforward to add new I/O modules or backends.

 Architecture